Top Schools for Marketing

 |School Highlight: The Ross School of Business in the University of Michigan in Ann Arbor, MI, features 17 institutions and centers and 70 student organizations, and hundreds of companies recruit on campus.|

-The University of Michigan was ranked 27th in the U.S. News & World Report 2017 list of the best U.S. colleges.
-Michigan also earned the top spot in the specialty rankings category for its undergraduate business marketing program.
+The University of Michigan was tied 25th in the U.S. News & World Report 2019 list of the best U.S. colleges.
+Michigan also earned the top spot in the speciality rankings category for its undergraduate business marketing program.

 The Bachelor of Business Administration (or BBA) marketing program at Michigan's Ross School of Business aims to provide students with valuable real-world experience in core classes.
 Students learn concepts such as customer relations, distribution systems and pricing structures, brand equity, and sales team management.
 Additionally, both core and elective courses cover research methodology and advertisement training.